Read information below on how to Apply for a Grant

 - Organizations located outside the service area of the Foundation.

-To be eligible for funding the applicant organization must:
+In general, to be eligible for funding from the Foundation, the applicant organization must:

 - Use grant funds within and for the benefit of residents and communities of the 17 counties of the San Angelo area, which are Tom Green, Crockett, Sutton, Kimble, Mason, Menard, Schleicher, Reagan, Irion, Concho, McCulloch, Runnels, Coke, Llano, San Saba, Glasscock, and Sterling